 - Methamphetamine also known as “meth” or “ice”

 - ADHD medications ( includes Adderall, Dexedrine, Dextrostat, Ritalin, Vyvanse)

 Enterhealth’s Treatment Approach for Stimulants

 At Enterhealth Ranch, our team of board-certified addiction psychiatrists, neuropsychologists, physicians and other experts take a holistic approach to treating stimulant addiction; combining their highly-trained expertise with the latest, science-based therapeutic and pharmacological techniques to help those suffering from stimulant addiction regain control, sobriety and stability in their lives.
-Proven to be at least three times more effective than traditional addiction treatment programs, the Enterhealth team developed a science-based set of treatments and protocols based on the latest medical research from the National Institutes of Health identifying alcohol and drug dependency as a treatable chronic brain disease.
+Proven to be more effective than traditional addiction treatment programs, the Enterhealth team developed an evidence-based set of treatments and protocols based on the latest medical research from the National Institutes of Health identifying alcohol and drug dependency as a treatable chronic brain disease.

 Medications Used for Stimulant Addiction Treatment

 Unfortunately, no medications have been specifically approved for the treatment of stimulant dependence by the FDA at this time.
 However a variety of medications for stimulant addiction have been tested in numerous research trials sponsored by the National Institutes of Health (NIH), yet so far none have generated a great deal of excitement among addiction treatment specialists..
 However, using recent NIH research findings, Enterhealth’s physcians are able to help reduce the symptoms of brain injury from stimulant addiction as well as enhance their energy and mood over time.